paastech-cloud/docs/Architecture.md

 - The Service refers to PaaSTech as a whole;
 - A Client is a user account created by an end user against the Service;
 - A Project is a materialisation of a Git repository, created by a Client using either the web frontend or the CLI.
 A Project can be deployed by the Client by pushing its code to the Service.
-- An Application (also referred to as Deployment) is an atomic unit of code, and is the result of a Project deployment.
+- An Application (also referred to as Deployment) is an atomic unit of code and is the result of a Project deployment.
 This unit is internally managed and can only be configured to a certain extent by the Client.

 ### Component interaction